jlevy/og-equity-compensation/README.md

 Does that make reading through these details a waste of time?
 Not at all.
 Important decisions rarely should or can be blindly delegated.
 This Guide *complements but does not replace* the advice you get from professionals.
-Working with the support of a professional can help you make better decisions, particularly when you have an understanding of the topic yourself and know what questions to ask.
+Working with the support of a professional can help you make better decisions when you have an understanding of the topic yourself and know what questions to ask.

 ## Equity Compensation Basics